ProLint/prolintpy/README.md

 A python package for the automated analysis and visualization of **Pro**tein-**L**ipid **int**eractions.

 prolintpy is a lightweight python library that is used by the ProLint webserver on the backend.
+This package was called prolint, but we changed the name so that it is not confused with the webserver name.

 To get familiar with it please read the <a href="https://prolint.readthedocs.io" target="_blank">documentation</a>, but please note that currently it is a bit outdated as we are in the process of migrating all libraries to this GitHub page.

 ## Installation (To get the latest version, please install from source)!

-Getting `ProLint` is quite simple, especially if you have `conda` installed.
+Getting `prolintpy` is quite simple, especially if you have `conda` installed.

 ```sh
 # create new environment
 conda create --name prolint python=3.7
 conda install -c conda-forge mdtraj
 ```
-and then install `ProLint` using `pip`:
+and then install `prolintpy` using `pip`:
 ```sh
 python -m pip install prolint
 ```